Fardin-Data/HR-Attrition-Analysis/README.md

 ## Tech Stack

-- Power Query: Used for Data Cleaning, Processing, and Modeling.
+- `Power Query` Used for Data Cleaning, Processing, and Modeling.
-- Excel: Used for Data analysis and Dashboard Making.
+- `Excel` Used for Data analysis and Dashboard Making.

 ## Data Source
 - [Kaggle](https://www.kaggle.com/datasets/vjchoudhary7/hr-analytics-case-study)